fuel-packages/fuel-oauth2/README.md

-# Fuel oAuth2
+# Fuel OAuth2

-Authorize users with your application in a driver-base fashion meaning one implementation works for multiple oAuth 2 providers.
+Authorize users with your application in a driver-base fashion meaning one implementation works for multiple OAuth 2 providers.

 Note that this Cell ONLY provides the authorization mechanism.
 You will need to implement the example controller so you can save this information to make API requests on the users behalf.